RandomStudio/tether-lidar2d-consolidation-rs/README.md

 For now, we are using [msgpack-simple](https://crates.io/crates/msgpack_simple) which warns that it is "not as performant as static solutions" but seems much easier to use as a starting point.

 ### Clustering
-We tried the [kddbscan](https://crates.io/crates/kddbscan), but although this may well be more "accurate" it seems to run far too slowly.
+We tried the library [kddbscan](https://crates.io/crates/kddbscan), but although this may well be more "accurate" it seems to run far too slowly.
 In any case, this is a very different algorithm from the DBSCAN used in the OG Agent.

 We then settled for the more humble (but apparently much more performant) [petal-clustering](https://crates.io/crates/petal-clustering).
 This in turn requires something called [ndarray](https://docs.rs/crate/ndarray/0.15.6) which seems very similar (and likely based on) [numpy](https://numpy.org/) for Python.